NuGet/NuGetDocs/site/Docs/Contribute/Re-branding-the-NuGet-Gallery.markdown

 This section has in depth walkthroughs and examples of the different processes involved in re-branding the gallery detailed above.

-###Modifying the Web.Config
+###Modifying the web.config

 Open the web.config file of the NuGetGallery project.
-Then search for the Brand and GalleryOwner attributes in the file
+Then search for the Brand and GalleryOwner attributes in the file.

 ![screenshot of the web.config file (with line numbers) with the Brand and GalleryOwner attributes highlighted](./images/webconfig1.jpg)

-Modify these two attributes to the new values for your re-branded Gallery
+Modify these two attributes to the new values for your re-branded Gallery.

 ![screenshot of the web.config file with the Brand and GalleryOwner modified from above](./images/webconfig2.jpg)

-###Creating/Overriding a new View
+###Creating/Overriding a New View

-In this example, the uploadPackage page will be re-branded to contain unique language for the re-branded site.
+In this example, the Upload Package page will be re-branded to contain unique language for the re-branded site.

-First note the folder structure of the original uploadPackage page.
+First note the folder structure of the original Upload Package page.

 ![picture of the folder structure under views of Packages/uploadPackage](./images/uploadPackage1.jpg)